andredesousa/automating-javascript-projects-best-practices/README.md

 To install production dependencies only, we can use `npm ci --production` command.
 Alternatively, you can set the `NODE_ENV=production` environment variable.

-## Lock down your dependencies versions
+## Lock down dependencies versions

 Even if you save modules with exact version numbers as shown in the previous section, you should be aware that most npm module authors don't.
 It's totally fine, they do it to get patches and features automatically.